fbidu/Etudes/README.md

 # Études

-Repository where I keep links to every other repository I have for playing around and/or studying some technology, methodology, programming language and so on.
+This is the repository where I keep the things I do while playing around and/or studying some technology, methodology, programming language and so on.
-By default every folder with actual content is a submodule to another repository.
+Some folders contains a submodule to another repository.
 Currently all of them are hosted on Github itself.

 ## Folder structure